Herbert A. Simon: Research

 Seeking to replace the highly simplified classical approach to economic modeling, Simon became best known for his theory of corporate decision in his book Administrative Behavior.
 In this book he based his concepts with an approach that recognized multiple factors that contribute to decision making.
 His organization and administration interest allowed him to not only serve three times as a university department chairman, but he also played a big part in the creation of the Economic Cooperation Administration in 1948; administrative team that administered aid to the Marshall Plan for the U.S. government, serving on President Lyndon Johnson's Science Advisory Committee, and also the National Academy of Sciences.
 Simon has made a great number of contributions to both economic analysis and applications.
-Because of this, his work can be found in a number of economic literary works, making contributions to areas such as mathematical economics including theorem, human rationality, behavioral study of firms, theory of casual ordering, and the analysis of the parameter identification problem in econometrics.
+Because of this, his work can be found in a number of economic literary works, making contributions to areas such as mathematical economics including theorem-proving, human rationality, behavioral study of firms, theory of casual ordering, and the analysis of the parameter identification problem in econometrics.

 Decision-making

 Administrative Behavior, first published in 1947 and updated across the years, was based on Simon's doctoral dissertation.
 It served as the foundation for his life's work.
 The centerpiece of this book is the behavioral and cognitive processes of humans making rational decisions.
 By his definition, an operational administrative decision should be correct, efficient, and practical to implement with a set of coordinated means.

 Simon recognized that a theory of administration is largely a theory of human decision making, and as such must be based on both economics and on psychology.
 He states:

 Contrary to the "homo economicus" model, Simon argued that alternatives and consequences may be partly known, and means and ends imperfectly differentiated, incompletely related, or poorly detailed.

-Simon defined the task of rational decision making is to select the alternative that results in the more preferred set of all the possible consequences.
+Simon defined the task of rational decision making as selecting the alternative that results in the more preferred set of all the possible consequences.
 Correctness of administrative decisions was thus measured by: